haskell/cabal/Cabal/doc/developing-packages.markdown

     Options required only by one module may be specified by placing an `OPTIONS_GHC` pragma in the source file affected.

+    As with many other fields, whitespace can be escaped by using Haskell string syntax.
+Example: `ghc-options: -Werror "-with-rtsopts=-T -I1" -Wall`.

 `ghc-prof-options:` _token list_
 :   Additional options for GHC when the package is built with profiling